kurtobando/docker-util/README.md

     - Start collecting logs from all running containers.
     - **Start a web server on `http://localhost:9123`.
 Open this URL in your browser to view logs.**
     - **Use the search box at the top of the page to filter log messages by text content.**
+    - **Filter logs by specific containers using the checkboxes (automatically shows available containers).**
+    - **Combine search and container filtering for precise log filtering.**
     - **Navigate through log pages using the Next/Previous buttons at the bottom of the table.**

     **Options:**